Vikitha-Krishnan/atm-simulator-python/README.md

-# ATM Simulator – Python Project
+# ATM Simulator - Python Project

+This is a small Python project where I created an ATM system that works in the command line.
-This is a simple console-based ATM simulation project written in Python.
-It allows a user to log in using a username and password, and then perform basic banking operations like checking balance, depositing money, and withdrawing money.
+The user needs to log in using a username and password, and after that they can do basic banking stuff like check balance, deposit, and withdraw money.

-# Login Credentials

- Username-  admin   Password-  1234

-- If incorrect login credentials are entered, access will be denied.

-# Features
+---

+## 🔐 Login Details

+- **Username:** admin
+- **Password:** 1234

+If the login is wrong, it won’t allow access.

+---

+## 💻 What It Can Do

-- User authentication with username and password
+- Login system with username & password
-- Initial balance: ₹1000
+- Balance starts at ₹1000
-- Check account balance
+- Shows current balance
-- Deposit money
-- Withdraw money (with balance check)
+- Lets you deposit money
+- Lets you withdraw money (checks for enough balance)
 - Exit option
-- Handles invalid menu choices
+- Shows message if wrong choice is entered

+---

-## How to Run
+## ▶️ How to Run This Program

-# Requirements:
-- Python 3.x

-# Steps:
+1. Make sure Python is installed on your system.
-1. Clone the repository or download the `atm.py` file.
+2. Download the `atm.py` file.
-2. Open terminal or command prompt.
+3. Open terminal or command prompt in the folder where the file is.
-3. Run the program:
+4. Run this command:

 ```bash
 python atm.py